Science at Alston Primary School

 10. To encourage children to identify patterns and to seek to explain them.

 11. To set up appropriate investigations which will explain observed patterns.

 12. To train children to become skilled in handling equipment effectively and safely.

-At KS1 the emphasis is on practical and oral work and the development of scientific enquiry (50%).
-At KS2 the emphasis is still on scientific enquiry but children will develop a range of skills.
 The plans are reviewed regularly to ensure the topic areas are part of a holistic cross-curricular approach wherever possible.
 They build upon children’s prior learning as well as develop their skills and knowledge so that children are increasingly challenged as they move through the school.

 In order to achieve this at Alston we ensure all pupils are:

 Working Scientifically (at least 1 experiment per half term through Love to Investigate)

 Recognising questions can be answered in different ways

 Observing over time